BlueBrain/bluebrain.github.com/_projects/Monsteer-0.2.md

 version: "0.2"
 major: 0
 minor: 2
-description: Interactive Supercomputing: Monitoring and Steering for MUSIC simulations
+description: Interactive Supercomputing
 updated: 15/10/15
 homepage: https://github.com/BlueBrain/Monsteer
 repository: https://github.com/BlueBrain/Monsteer.git
 issuesurl: https://github.com/BlueBrain/Monsteer/issues
 packageurl:
-license: LGPL
+license:
 maturity: EP
-maintainers: BBP Visualization Team (bbp-open-source@googlegroups.com)
+maintainers:
 contributors: Ahmet Bilgili; Juan Hernando; hernando
 readmetype: text/x-markdown
 ---
 # Monsteer

 Monsteer is a library for Interactive Supercomputing in the neuroscience domain.
 Monsteer facilitates the coupling of running simulations (currently NEST) with interactive visualization and analysis applications.
 Monsteer support streaming of simulation data to clients (currenty only spikes) as well as control of the simulator from the clients (also kown as computational steering).
-Monsteer's main components are a C++ library, a MUSIC-based application and Python helpers.
+Monsteer's main components are a C++ library, an MUSIC-based application and Python helpers

 ## Features